JuddieMoya/docspot/README.md

 2. Scrum board - this shows your scrum board which has tickets with descriptions and assignees. it could be a trello board or a gitlab/github project board or similar.
 3. Retrospective board or notes - show that your team discussed how to improve its process through notes about what went well/what went poorly/action items.
    It could be general notes or a funretro.io board.

+//  Retrospective board or notes - show that your team discussed how to improve its process through notes about what went well/what went poorly/action items.
+   It could be general notes or a funretro.io board.

+elly product owner
+worked on 6 end points
+and the advance feature.
+jacob worked on 3
+elly  did her part alone.
+ This project was Challenging not only becuase of the task but also because the support system was not fully there within the group. it felt  comprised of two people  jacob and myself.

+The other two team memebers barely communicated and ignore the countless reach outs, so I am not impressed with their work ethic because they didnt even try.

+The code is laggy  and thats annoying, but I  did the best that I  could and mel did create message with help from suri and other  students  outside the group, eventhough Jacob and I(elly) offered helped countless of times, her communcation wasn't  there.

+why did she choose not to communicate? that is beyond me.

+Jen is lost cause.
+My team wasn't a team and if I  and jacob  didn't do what we  did  we would've been asol.